 He recalled the simplistic idea of having two inter-connecting conical diameters creating impressions within the cope & drag halves.
 Utilizing this innovative idea, he manufactured tooling to create the cope & drag Alignment Inserts with a unique design, which creates a perfect alignment system for multiple tooling processes such as cope and drag match plates, match boards, and molding boxes for no bake, green sand and automated molding processes.

 He then went to work creating tooling for a different style of alignment inserts – Style B.

 After 50 years of business, Adolf & Leonor decided to devote their time elsewhere.
 In April of 2020, the entirety of Adolf’s Pattern Shop was purchased by Jason & Carrie Speltz of Minnesota.
-Like Adolf, Jason is a highly skilled journeyman patternmaker enthralled with the trade and dedicated to filling the needs of the foundry industry.
-Adolf’s Pattern Shop will continue to be a family owned and operated small business offering Adolf’s products directly to pattern makers and foundries in a global market.
+Like Adolf, Jason is a highly skilled journeyman patternmaker enthralled with the trade and dedicated to filling needs of the foundry industry.
+Adolf’s Pattern Shop will continue to be a family owned and operated small business offering Adolf’s products directly to pattern shops and foundries in a global market.
 “Home of the perfect match” may just have taken on another meaning.
 Check back often as there are sure to be enhancements and new products engineered by Jason.

 Historical Items are no longer available but are listed here for education and enlightenment of ingenuity and design.